openwisp/ansible-openwisp2/README.md

 The inventory file is where group of servers are defined.
 In our simple case we can get away with defining just one group in which we will put just one server.

-Create a new file `hosts` **on your local machine** with the following contents:
+Create a new file called `hosts` **in your local machine**'s working directory (the directory just created in the previous step), with the following contents:

     [openwisp2]
     openwisp2.mydomain.com

-Substitute `openwisp2.mydomain.com` with your hostname - **DO NOT REPLACE `openwisp2.mydomain.com` WITH AN IP ADDRESS**, otherwise email sending through postfix will break, causing 500 internal server errors on some operations.
+Substitute `openwisp2.mydomain.com` with your **production server**'s hostname - **DO NOT REPLACE `openwisp2.mydomain.com` WITH AN IP ADDRESS**, otherwise email sending through postfix will break, causing 500 internal server errors on some operations.

 Create playbook file
 --------------------